 The container includes the tags and triggers, determining when the tag ‘fires’ or collects data.

-Website activities to be measured and collected by GTM.
+Website activities are to be measured and collected by GTM.

 The particular user event that would trigger your tag to ‘fire’ or collect certain specified data.
 For example, you can set up a trigger for when a customer makes a successful purchase from your site.

-Understanding these terms help you customize your tags to track what you want them to do.
+Understanding these terms helps you customize your tags to track what you want them to do.